wso2/docs-is/en/docs/setup/changing-datasource-bpsds.md

 [workflow management features](../../learn/workflow-management) of the Wso2 Identity Server.

-By default WSO2 Identity Server use Embedded
-H2 database as the BPS datasource.
-However you can change this to any database type that is supported by WSO2 Identity Server.
+By default WSO2 Identity Server uses Embedded H2 database as the BPS datasource.
+However, you can change this to any database type that is supported by WSO2 Identity Server.

 Following are the sample configuration for each database type.